Detecting text in images with the Vision framework

 }

-To use this request in SwiftUI, I used an ObservableObject that wrote text to a published property:
+To use this request with SwiftUI, I use an ObservableObject that writes text to a published property:

 class TextRecognitionContext: ObservableObject {